Circle of Brazilian Friends of the Freud Museum / Círculo dos Amigos Brasileiros do Museu Freud

 Um Histórico de Contribuições Brasileiras

-Diretor Giuseppe Albano, Francisco da Silva ( chefe de instalações), Antonio Quinet ( psicanalista e dramaturgo), Juliana Teixeira ( atriz), Daniel Bento ( gerente de operações) e Túlio Fernandes (técnico de som e vídeo).
+Giuseppe Albano (antigo Diretor), Francisco da Silva ( chefe de instalações), Antonio Quinet ( psicanalista e dramaturgo), Juliana Teixeira ( atriz), Daniel Bento ( chefe de operações) e Túlio Fernandes (técnico de som e vídeo).

 A ligação do Brasil com o Museu Freud remonta a momentos memoráveis.
 Em 2013, o renomado psicanalista e dramaturgo brasileiro Antônio Quinet apresentou, no consultório de Freud em Londres, uma performance inovadora sobre a narrativa da análise de Freud com a poetisa e escritora Hilda Doolittle .
 O sucesso contínuo das apresentações o trouxe de volta em 2015, e mais recentemente, em 2024, reafirmando a relevância de sua prática de unir a Psicanálise e Arte.